Maayanshani25/valkey-glide-wiki/Python-wrapper.md

 * The client will continue to make reconnection attempts until a successful reconnection occurs.
 This strategy provides an effective approach for handling disconnections and facilitates the re-establishment of a stable connection.

+The backoff strategy can be applied through the BackoffStrategy parameters.
 |Configuration setting	|Description	|**Default value**	|
 |---	|---	|---	|
 |num_of_retries	|The number of retry attempts that the client should perform when disconnected from the server, where the time between retries increases.
 Once the retries have reached the maximum value, the time between retries will remain constant until a reconnect attempt is successful.	|16	|